2010 Massachusetts elections

 The Massachusetts general election, 2010 was held on November 2, 2010 throughout Massachusetts.
 Primary elections took place on September 14, 2010.

 Governor and Lieutenant Governor

 Governor Deval Patrick and Lieutenant Governor Tim Murray sought re-election.
 Republicans nominated former Harvard Pilgrim Health Care CEO Charlie Baker for Governor and Senate Minority Leader Richard Tisei for Lieutenant Governor.

 State Treasurer Tim Cahill left the Democratic Party in September 2009 ran as an independent candidate.

 Patrick and Murray were re-elected to a second term in office.

 Secretary of the Commonwealth

 Democratic incumbent William F. Galvin sought re-election.
 Republicans nominated Woburn City Clerk William Campbell.
 Galvin was also challenged by independent candidate James D. Henderson.

 General election

 Galvin was re-elected to a fourth term in office with 64% of the vote.

 Attorney General

-Attorney General Martha Coakley sought re-election.
+Incumbnent Attorney General Martha Coakley was re-elected.

 Republican primary

 The Republicans did not formally endorse a candidate at their state convention.
 Nevertheless, two late entry candidates, Jim McKenna, and Guy Carbone entered the campaign as write-in candidates.
 James McKenna received 27,711 certified write-in votes, which was a United States and Massachusetts electoral record.